-Best Practices for Predictive Analytics
+Best Practices for Implementing Predictive Analytics for Business

 Data mining techniques helps you organize the data you already have and implement the findings into automated businesses processes.
 I’ll show you how to get started with this later.

 Clarify Your Objectives so You Know What Data to Collect

-You can’t gather data successfully without knowing what type of data you want to predict.
-You could want to predict the likelihood that your customers will need a warranty by diving into data related to repairs and broken products.
+You might want to predict the likelihood that your customers will need a warranty by diving into data related to repairs and broken products.
 You may want to figure out how much of a new product you’ll need to order, or even which email list promotions help retain business users, etc.

 Define Success: How Does This Data Help You Reach Your Goals?

 If increasing online sales is the end game, consider integrating predictive analytics in customer suggestions on your website.
-If you’re looking to gain x number of repeat customers, consider targeted email campaigns using predictive analytics.
-Figuring out your end game helps you make a pathway to success.
+If you’re looking to gain X number of repeat customers, for example, consider targeted email campaigns using predictive analytics.

 Build the Infrastructure

 This means you have to make sure your team makes all the data available to you possible.
 You may need to make API connections and import data from tools owned by different departments.